Dee-M123/DM-Project-Portfolio/README.md

 5. README.md – project documentation.

-How to Run the Project:
+# How to Run the Project:
 1. Environment Requirements
 This project was developed using:
 Python version: 3.12.12 (Google Colab)
 Core Libraries:

-		pandas

-		numpy

-		matplotlib

-		seaborn

-		scipy

-		statsmodels

-		scikit-learn
+		pandas, numpy, matplotlib, seaborn, scipy, statsmodels & scikit-learn

 These libraries are pre-installed in Google Colab, but if running locally, they must be installed manually.